-In accordance with DOD Memo "Water Use for Landscape Architecture on Department of Defense Installations/Sites," potable water use is prohibited for irrigating new landscaping, other than for plant establishment.
+In accordance with DOD Memo Water Use for Landscape Architecture on Department of Defense Installations/Sites, potable water use is prohibited for irrigating new landscaping, other than for plant establishment.

-For existing landscaping irrigated by new or existing irrigation systems, if a building has a single water meter, reduce combined indoor and outdoor potable water use by at least 20% compared to building water use in 2007.
-Compare results to a baseline building, using the EPA WaterSense landscape water budget tool version 1.01 or later, or a Component approved tool.
+For existing systems, if a building has a single water meter, reduce combined indoor and outdoor potable water use by at least 20% compared to building water use in 2007.
+Compare results to a baseline building, using the EPA WaterSense landscape water budget tool version 1.01 or later, or a Service approved tool.